debiki/talkyard-prod-one/README.md

 For one single server.

 <b>Please wait one week or two before installing this.
-I'm just in the progress of changing lots of stuff -- you'd better wait until that's been done.
-See the 'wip' branch (wip = Work In Progress).</b>
+I just did lots of changes, about to test them for a while now.</b>

 <u>Warning 1:</u> As of now, only use this, if you understand Git and Docker (or
 want to take risks & learn).